Logic Functions

 - Runkit

-This function take a predicate (some function that returns a Boolean
+This function take a predicate (some function that returns a Boolean) and two

 functions.
 The first is what is executed when the predicate is true, the second